abhishek-archlinux/AnimeWatch/README.md

 It is developed mainly on Arch Linux and Tested on both Arch and Ubuntu 14.04.

-#Dependencies and Installation:

-(This player is mainly written in pyqt4 and python3)
+## Dependencies and Installation

-(Arch users can directly go to Release section or Package directory ,download appropriate package.
-The package can be installed using 'sudo pacman -U pkg_name'.
-Then they have to install only 'jsbeautifier' and 'pytaglib' using 'sudo pip install jsbeautifier pytaglib'.
-Then they can skip all other steps.
-Package can be uninstalled using 'sudo pacman -R AnimeWatch')
+1. Arch users first need to install 'python-pytaglib' from AUR.
+Then they can directly go to Release section, and download appropriate pkg.tar.xz package and install it using 'sudo pacman -U pkg_name'.
+Alternatively they can use PKGBUILD located in Arch related directory and can build package by themselves using 'makepkg -s' command, and then install package using 'pacman'.

+   Note : AnimeWatch is now available in AUR as [animewatch-pyqt4](https://aur.archlinux.org/packages/animewatch-pyqt4) and [animewatch-pyqt5](https://aur.archlinux.org/packages/animewatch-pyqt5) (thanks to Arch linux forum member **sesese9**).
+Arch users can install it using 'yaourt' or any other convetional method.
+Addons of pyqt4 and pyqt5 version are incompatible.
+Hence whenever user upgrade pyqt4 version to pyqt5 or downgrade pyqt5 version to pyqt4, then they have to manually remove '~/.config/AnimeWatch/scr/' directory, before restart of newly upgraded or downgraded version.
+Otherwise player won't load addons or might even crash.

-(Ubuntu or Debian based distro users can directly go to Release section or Package directory,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb'.
+2. Ubuntu or Debian based distro users can also go to Release section or package directory,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb'.
+If 'gdebi' is not installed then install it using 'sudo apt-get install gdebi'.
 It will resolve all the dependencies while installing the package.
 Normally 'dpkg -i' is used for installing .deb package in Debian based distros, but 'dpkg' won't install dependencies automatically, which users have to install manually as per instructions given below.
 Hence try to use 'gdebi' for convenience.
-Users have to install only 'jsbeautifier' using 'sudo pip3 install jsbeautifier'.
-For removing the package use 'sudo apt-get remove AnimeWatch' )
+Ubuntu 14.04 users also have to install 'python3-dbus.mainloop.qt' for MPRIS2 support.
+Pyqt5 version is not available for Ubuntu, since qt5-webengine is not availbale on it.
+Currently there are no significant featurewise differences between pyqt5 and pyqt4 version, there are only structural differences.
+Users won't notice any significant variation between the two while using.
+For removing the package use 'sudo apt-get remove AnimeWatch'

+3. If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz or you want to try PyQt5 version, then first remove AnimeWatch.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/AnimeWatch/src/

 #Dependencies